servo/servo.org/_posts/2026-03-31-february-in-servo.md

 If you navigate to a **video file** or **audio file as a document**, the player now has controls (@webbeef, #42488).

+**Images now rotate** according to their **EXIF metadata** by default (@rayguo17, #42567), like they would once we add support for ‘image-orientation: from-image’.

+We’re implementing **system-font-aware font fallback** (@mrobinson, #42466), with support for this on macOS landing this month (@mrobinson, #42776).
+This allows Servo to render text in scripts that are not covered by web fonts or any of the fonts on Servo’s built-in lists of fallback fonts, as long as they are covered by fonts installed on the system.

 **‘vertical-align’** is now a shorthand for ‘alignment-baseline’ and ‘baseline-shift’ (@Loirooriol, #42361), and **scrollParent** on **HTMLElement** is now a function per [this recent spec update](https://github.com/w3c/csswg-drafts/issues/12731) (@TimurBora, #42689).

 **Cookies** are now more conformant (@sebsebmc, #42418, #42427, #42435).